Milwaukee Brewers (American Association): Bill Veeck and Jolly Cholly

 In 1941, the club was purchased by Bill Veeck (son of former Chicago Cubs president William Veeck, Sr.) in a partnership with former Cubs star Charlie Grimm.
 Under Veeck's ownership, the Brewers would become one of the most colorful squads in baseball and Veeck would become one of the game's premiere showmen.
 Constantly creating new promotional gimmicks, Veeck gave away live animals, scheduled morning games for wartime night shift workers, staged weddings at home plate, and even sent Grimm a birthday cake containing a much-needed left-handed pitcher.

 When Grimm was hired as the manager of the Cubs, he recommended that Casey Stengel be hired to replace him.
 Veeck was opposed to the idea – Stengel had little success in his previous managerial stints with the Dodgers and Braves – but as Veeck was stationed overseas in the Marine Corps, Grimm won out.
 The club won the American Association pennant in 1944, and Stengel's managerial career was resurrected.

-After three consecutive pennants, Veeck sold his interest in the Brewers after for a $275,000 profit after the 1945 season.
+After three consecutive pennants, Veeck sold his interest in the Brewers after the 1945 season for a $275,000 profit.

 Grimm returned to Milwaukee twice more during the early 1950s.
 The Braves named him manager of the Brewers for 1951 and he again enjoyed huge success, winning an American Association title in 1951 and leading the Brewers to first place over the first two months of the 1952 campaign before his promotion to skipper of the MLB Braves May 31.
 Then, in 1953, as manager of the transplanted Milwaukee Braves, he led the city's first National League team to three first division finishes (1953–1955).